Step-by-Step Guide to Applying for a Private Student Loan

 Each $1 borrowed today can become much more once interest is compounded.

 - Run the numbers before you apply.

 Figure out exactly how much you need to borrow before you go online to apply.

 How does the loan application process work?

-After selecting the lender of your choice at SimpleTuition, you can either call the lender via the toll free number listed or click through to the lender’s site to begin an application.
+After selecting the lender of your choice at SimpleTuition, click through to the lender’s site to begin an application.
 The approval and processing of applications varies greatly from lender to lender so it is hard to put a time-line to it.
 However, some lenders offer e-signature, which will allow you to complete the process online and receive your funds faster.
 Some banks will send or express mail the necessary documents to you to complete the student loan.